-An on-site inspection was performed on September 20th, 2016 to visually identify signs of distress or malfunction of the landfill.
-Inspection consisted of on-foot inspection of perimeter embankments, the active landfill face, final covered areas, and the evaporation pond.
+An on-site inspection was performed on August 23, 2017 to visually identify signs of distress or malfunction of the landfill.
+The inspection consisted of an on-foot inspection of the perimeter embankments, the active landfill face, final covered areas, and the evaporation pond.
 Visual inspection items and results are summarized in the following table: